Corner Boys: Politics

 After the meeting, Carcetti asks Wilson about Major Daniels, whom Carcetti views as a competent and good police officer.
 Wilson tells him that he does not have any political connections.
 Pearlman visits Daniels at his office and finds him on the phone with Carcetti.
 Daniels tells her that Carcetti wants to meet with him to discuss what is successful in the police department.
 Pearlman tells him to be himself despite his worries that the mayor will not get rid of Burrell and Rawls.

 Carcetti, Wilson and Gerry meet with representatives from the Democratic party to discuss strategy for his term.
 They hope to induce a drop in crime and build something in the downtown area with Carcetti's name on it.
 The party representative suggests that education is a good polling issue, but Wilson tells her that with the problems in Baltimore's schools, Carcetti will be better off avoiding that topic.
 The party hopes that Carcetti will run for governor in 2008.
 Carcetti meets Daniels to discuss his concerns about the department.
 Daniels tells Carcetti that much of day-to-day police work in Baltimore is a waste of time and energy.
 Carcetti reveals that Rawls has blamed Burrell's numbers game.
 Daniels doesn't buy it, but he refuses to criticize his superiors with Carcetti.
 He does alert Carcetti about Rawls' gutting of the Major Crimes Unit.
 Carcetti offers Daniels the CID Commander position under Rawls as a colonel.
 Daniels asks Carcetti if he can trust him; Carcetti suggests they find out together.

 When Burrell visits Rawls to discuss trying to impress the new administration together, he realises that he has already been talking to Carcetti and that Rawls is moving against him.

 Production

 Title reference

 "Corner Boys" references the terminology used to describe the disruptive students in school, and the focus taken by Colvin's group to relate to them in terms of what they know: the streets of Baltimore.
-The term comes from Baltimore area slang for the street level drug dealers, usually adolescent males, who literally stand on street corners and sell drugs.
+The term describes the street level drug dealers, usually adolescent males, who literally stand on street corners and sell drugs.